 About the author:

-Dr. William Nordt is an orthopedic surgeon in Richmond, VA and a partner in OrthoVirginia since 1990.
-Perennially voted one of Richmond’s “Top Docs,” he has a strong commitment to excellence in all aspects of orthopedic care, ensuring that every patient is treated with courtesy and compassion.
+Dr. William Nordt is an orthopaedic surgeon in Richmond, VA and a partner in OrthoVirginia since 1990.
+Perennially voted one of Richmond’s “Top Docs,” he has a strong commitment to excellence in all aspects of orthopaedic care, ensuring that every patient is treated with courtesy and compassion.
 He has served as the team physician for the U.S. Olympic ski team and Olympic training camp, as well as various professional soccer, football, and hockey teams.